vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 └── Schichtplan/
 ```

+For simplicity, however, our demo app will not actually use these German PDFs.

+### Add the PDFs

 Now, we add all our PDFs into the appropriate sub-folders:
 ![image](/assets/2025-11-27/peakboard-hub-category-folder-structure.png)

-For simplicity, however, our demo app will not make use of these German PDFs.

 ### PDF file names